TheatreA major in theatre gives you background in:

-Each year, McKendree’s student club, the Literary Interest Society, organizes a weekend trip to the Shakespeare Theater in Chicago to view a performance by some of theater’s current professional actors.
+Each year, McKendree’s student club, the Literary Interest Society, organizes a weekend trip to the Shakespeare Theatre in Chicago to view a performance by some of theatre’s current professional actors.

 Alpha Psi Omega National Honor Society

-This fraternity exists to honor students who have contributed to the theater program at McKendree and to foster an awareness and appreciation of theater in all McKendree students.
+This fraternity exists to honor students who have contributed to the theatre program at McKendree and to foster an awareness and appreciation of theatre in all McKendree students.

-A theater major can help prepare you for a variety of professions in the arts, education, and business.
+A theatre major can help prepare you for a variety of professions in the arts, education, and business.
 Networking, job experience, internships and expertise in your specialty are paramount to success.
-Theater majors are marketable for such occupations as a performer, set designer, production manager, screenwriter or high school theater director or teacher.
+Theatre majors are marketable for such occupations as a performer, set designer, production manager, screenwriter or high school theatre director or teacher.